 The Clients usage page on MR Access Points, MX/Z1 Security Appliances, and MS Switches tracks clients that are connected to your Cisco Meraki network with a customizable interface for filtering specific device types and traffic.
+It shows how the network is being used and by which client devices, and can be filtered by a two-hour, day, week, or month time interval.
 To view the Clients usage Network-wide > Monitor > Clients in Dashboard.

 Navigating the Clients List

 The clients list displays helpful information about client status, network usage, operating system, IP and MAC addressing, and additional statistics that you can choose to display by adding columns.
 A client will only appear in the list once it has passed Internet traffic.
 If a device, such as a LAN printer, does not pass any Internet traffic, then it will not appear in the list.

 Clients appearing on the Clients usage page will display their current status to indicate if they are currently active, as seen below in Figure 1.
 The activity threshold for a client is one minute.
 If a client does not pass traffic for longer than one minute, then the client will no longer be considered active.
 The status icon for an inactive client will appear grey.
 Additionally, the Last seen column for a client displays the last time that client was seen on the network.
 An active client will have a value of "now" in the Last seen column, as seen below: